GlushkovV/Resume_GlushkovVV/readme_ENG.md

 06.2006 - 08.2016 Samara, Russia
 **PJSС MegaFon.**
 - Position: Senior Specialist in support and development of key corporate clients.
-- Responsibilities: Working experience with the B2G and B2C segment is available.
+- Responsibilities: Working experience with the B2C segment is available.
 Working with the B2B segment:
   - commercial proposals creating, presentations of high-tech telecommunications solutions, transactions execution;
   - long-term projects support, meetings and negotiations;
   - loyalty control, outflow and revenue from customers, control and claims solving;